 - We believe in the complete sovereignty of God, and don’t believe in human “free will.”

-- We understand that death is non-existence, as far as our consciousness goes (which means that “hell” — which is a mistranslation in some Bible versions — doesn’t exist), and that Jesus Christ, in fact, was actually fully dead when He died for our sins and when He was entombed, before He was roused the third day (and, as such, we are not Trinitarians or Modalists, since God can’t die, so Jesus is the Son of God but not “God the Son”).
+- We understand that death is non-existence, as far as our consciousness goes (which means that “hell” — which is a mistranslation in some Bible versions — doesn’t exist, and that Heaven isn’t a place the dead can go either, at least not in a conscious state), and that Jesus Christ, in fact, was actually fully dead when He died for our sins and when He was entombed, before He was roused the third day (and, as such, we are not Trinitarians or Modalists, since God can’t die, so Jesus is the Son of God but not “God the Son”).

 - We affirm that, through the cross of Christ, God will save all humanity (although, while everyone will experience salvation from an absolute perspective, not everyone will experience it from a relative perspective; there are different types, or stages, of salvation, and not everybody experiences every type or stage), and will reconcile all conscious, sapient beings who ever existed, and who need to be reconciled, to Himself.